 I am United States Navy veteran and served six years with the Carson City Sheriff’s Office before returning to higher education.
 I am a long-time member of the Friends of the Nevada State Railroad Museum and I continue to volunteer with the museum in steam train operations and historical education projects.

 MacMahon, Christopher.
 “Mystery on the Mainline: What Wrecked the ‘City of San Francisco?'”
 Nevada Historical Society Quarterly 59, no. 1-4 (2016), 49-66.

-Guest Lectures: Spanish-American Borderlands (CSUCI, 2016), Building the Pacific Railroad (UCSB 2017); The Eugenics Movement in the U.S. and Nazi Germany (CSUCI, 2017); Becoming a Nation: The Articles of Confederation, Constitution, and Fight for Ratification (UCSB, 2017); An Introduction to Gender and Sexuality in Historical Thinking (CSUCI, 2018).
+Guest Lectures: Spanish-American Borderlands (CSUCI, 2016), Building the Pacific Railroad (UCSB 2017); The Eugenics Movement in the U.S. and Nazi Germany (CSUCI, 2017); Becoming a Nation: The Articles of Confederation, Constitution, and Fight for Ratification (UCSB, 2017); An Introduction to Gender and Sexuality in Historical Thinking (CSUCI, 2018); Transnationalism and the Transcontinental Railroad (Nevada State Railroad Museum, 2019).

 Awards & Professional Activities: